Lifestyle Magazine

 I have always believed that music must have a purpose — to heal, to shift consciousness, to awaken something in us.
 Vibrations and words are not just sound — they are magic, and that is something sacred.

 Artists who honor that truth are more than performers.
 They are earth angels, healers, and messengers.
 They understand their assignment: to guide us, to remind us, to call us back to ourselves.
-And this is why I am so deeply grateful for Iniko.

 This blog is both my reflection today and a continuation of what my dear friend Grace Wong-Si-Kwie wrote for iloveinspiration.nl back in 2018, when APESHT* first shook the culture.
 Her words captured the urgency of that moment.
 Mine carry it forward into a divine frequency.